5 Coat Warning Signs of Illness in Dogs & Cats

-• Greasy scale, odor, or persistent itch can point to dermatitis patterns that deserve veterinary input.
+- Greasy scale, odor, or persistent itch can signal a dermatitis pattern (often yeast) that deserves veterinary input.

-• Diet quality and consistency matter for visible coat condition, even when nutrition is broadly adequate.
+- Diet quality and consistency shape visible coat condition, even when nutrition is broadly adequate.

-• A beauty-forward supplement supports skin, coat, and nails together—helping your care look noticeable.
+- A beauty-from-within supplement supports skin, coat, and nails together—so flakes show less and your care shows more.

 Dog Dandruff, Defined: the Flakes You See and the Comfort Beneath